John Bishop: Charity work

 In 1992, Bishop cycled from Sydney to Liverpool, raising £30,000 for the NSPCC.

 On 30 March 2010, Bishop took part in Channel 4's Comedy Gala, a benefit show held in aid of Great Ormond Street Hospital, filmed live at the O2 Arena in London.

 In 2012, Bishop completed a 290 mi triathlon from Paris to London in five days to raise money for the BBC charity Sport Relief.
 His "week of hell" began at the Eiffel Tower on 27 February, where he cycled 185 mi to Calais.
 The next day, he rowed across the English Channel as part of a team including Davina McCall, Andrew Flintoff, and Denise Lewis, then ran 90 mi from Dover to London in three days, finishing in Trafalgar Square on 2 March.
 On 23 March, during the Sport Relief telethon, it was announced that his efforts had raised £4.2 million.
 Also in 2012, he took part in The Justice Collective for their cover of The Hollies single "He Ain't Heavy, He's My Brother" for charities in aid of Hillsborough disaster victims.
 On 27 May 2012, he took part in the Soccer Aid match for Unicef, playing for the England team, who won 3–1 against the Rest of the World.

-In 2014, Bishop once again took part in Sport Relief as a team captain for the Clash of the Titans event, competing against Sebastian Coe and his team.
+In 2014, Bishop again took part in Sport Relief as a team captain for the Clash of the Titans event, competing against Sebastian Coe and his team.
 In May 2014, Bishop donated £96,000 to the Hillsborough Family Support Group after being moved by personal statements delivered by the victims' families at their inquests.
 On 8 June 2014, he took part in his second Soccer Aid football match, again playing for England, this time losing 4–2 to the Rest of the World.
 On 5 June 2016, he took part in his third Soccer Aid match, playing on England's team.

-In 2020, Bishop donated 100 laptops to his former school, Brookvale Academy, as he warned of a “gulf” in society risks leaving children behind.
+In 2020, Bishop donated 100 laptops to his former school, Brookvale Academy, as he warned of a "gulf" in society risks leaving children behind.

-On 19 April 2016, Bishop served as host for a comedy gig at the Royal Albert Hall in aid of Teenage Cancer Trust.

 Bishop competed in the Ciaran Geddes memorial match at the Deva Stadium, scoring two goals while playing with his brother Eddie for Chester.